Lot 163 - 1958 Ferrari 250GT Pinin Farina Coupé Series I

 True series production began with the arrival of Pininfarina's 'notchback' Coupé on the 250GT chassis, 350 of which were built between 1958 and 1960 within the sequence '0841' to '2081'.
 However, the relatively small scale of production meant that cars could still be ordered with subtle variations according to customer choice, as well as enabling a handful of show cars and 'specials' to be constructed on the 250GT chassis.
 A number of important developments occurred during 250GT production: the original Colombo-designed Tipo 128C 3.0-litre engine being superseded by the twin-distributor 128D, which in turn was supplanted in 1960 by the outside-plug 128F engine which did away with its predecessor's siamesed inlets in favour of six separate ports.
 Developed from the 1.5-litre unit that powered Ferrari's first ever sports car - the Tipo 125C - this supremely versatile engine proved equally at home on both road and track, effectively establishing the worldwide reputation of the marquee.
 On the chassis side, four-wheel disc brakes arrived late in 1959 and a four-speed-plus-overdrive gearbox the following year.
 More refined and practical than any previous road-going Ferrari, yet retaining the sporting heritage of its predecessors, the 250GT is a landmark model of immense historical significance.

-This truly is a fabulous car, fitted with its original matching numbers Colombo three litre engine, from the Italian marque, would grace any collection or would be a great competitor to any Concours event anywhere in the world.
+This truly is a fabulous car and we believe it is fitted with its original matching numbers Colombo three litre engine.
+It would certainly grace any collection or would be a great competitor to any Concours event anywhere in the world.

 Interested parties should satisfy themselves as to the description and condition of each lot prior to the sale.
 Buyers are advised to inspect the car in person or use a professional to carry out this service.